Mendip Hills National Landscape

 Mendip Hills NL - Dry Stone Wallers

-The Mendip Plateau is 325 metres above sea level at its highest point and there are many fantastic viewpoints along the warm southern slopes to explore, taking in the Somerset Levels all the way to the Quantock Hills AONB.
+The Mendip Plateau is 325 metres above sea level at its highest point and there are many fantastic viewpoints along the warm southern slopes to explore, taking in the Somerset Levels all the way to the Quantock Hills National Landscape.
 The steep north slopes overlook the patchwork farmland of the Chew Valley and Yeo Valley, and their beautiful lakes, with views across the Severn Estuary to Wales.
 These impressive hills demonstrate geology ranging from Devonian to Jurassic and exposed rock outcrops are common.
 Across the top of the Mendip Plateau you will see dry stone walls criss-crossing the landscape, marking out the farmland and providing a home for wildlife, while making use of the surface rock in the area.
-The iconic Cheddar Gorge is situated along the edge of the AONB and is known as the highest inland vertical cliff in the country, but there are many other fascinating geological features to be discovered.
+The iconic Cheddar Gorge is situated along the edge of the National Landscape and is known as the highest inland vertical cliff in the country, but there are many other fascinating geological features to be discovered.

 Mendip Hills NL - Cheddar Gorge Panorama